Superman: Lois and Clark: Publication history

 DC Comics announced the comic book series Superman: Lois and Clark in July 2015.
 Released in October 2015 to May 2016, the series is a spin-off from DC's Convergence event, which featured various DC characters and timelines, including a post-Crisis Superman and his pregnant wife, Lois Lane.
-It is set nine years after the Convergence event, where Superman and his family are living in the New 52 universe.
+It is set approximately nine years after the Convergence event, where Superman and his family are living in the New 52 universe.

 DC Comics had decided to restore the Superman character to a more familiar and recognisable state and approached veteran Superman writer/artist Dan Jurgens with the idea.
 Jurgens wrote the miniseries Convergence: Superman and reintroduced the post-Crisis married Superman and Lois Lane, and gave the couple a child in DC canon, before working on the Superman: Lois and Clark series with artist Lee Weeks following Convergence.
 The series was designed to give Superman and his family some context and backstory before their eventual transition into the main Superman comic books in DC's Rebirth relaunch.

 On Superman and his family's transition into the main DC Universe, Jurgens said: "Going all the way back to "Convergence," we knew that Jon was going to survive to make it into the DCU.
 There were a lot of different ideas about how to do it and what might work best, but we knew that one way or another, we'd have him long term.
 After that, we started to pull together the Superman: Lois & Clark series.
 From the beginning, we knew they'd survive to become the principal versions of the current versions, though the exact methodology had not yet been determined.
 But the broad ideas were in place, and it's been a pleasure to see it work out as well as it has."